 - Bank of America Advantage Relationship Banking®: This account setting is for individuals who maintain a high balance in their checking account.
 You’ll earn interest and receive perks such as no service fees, free incoming domestic wires and the option to open other checking or savings accounts with no monthly maintenance fees.
 If you don’t maintain a combined $10,000 in balances among all of your Bank of America accounts, and you’re not a member of the Preferred Rewards program, then you’ll have to pay a $25 monthly service fee for Advantage Relationship.

 - Bank of America Advantage SafeBalance Banking®: The Advantage SafeBalance is a “checkless” checking account setting, which means there is no paper check writing for this account setting.
-It is more of a digital payment method with a $4.95 monthly service fee that is waived for students and Preferred Rewards members.
+It is more of a digital payment method with a $4.95 monthly service fee that is waived for students under 25 and Preferred Rewards members.